 that geographically contiguous units are demarcated into regions, which should be so constituted, with such territorial readjustments as may be necessary, that the areas in which the Muslims are numerically in a majority as in the north-western and eastern zones of India should be grouped to constitute “The Independent States” in which the constituent units shall be autonomous and sovereign.

 (1) Explain the background of the League’s Resolution of 1940.

 (2) Explain the provisions of the Resolution of 1940.

 (3) What did Mohd.
 Iqbal says on this issue in his Presidential Address?

 (4) Was the demand of the League reasonable?
 Comment.

 PART – E

-22. On the given political outline map of India mark and label the following:
+22. On the given political outline map of India label the following:

-23. On the given political outline map of India five important places in South India during the 14th to 18th centuries have been marked as 1.
-2. 3.
-4. 5.
+23. On the given political outline map of India, five important places of the Revolt of 1857 have been marked as 1, 2, 3, 4, 5.
 Identify them and write their names on the lines drawn near them.

 These are questions only.
 To view and download complete question paper with solution install myCBSEguide App from google play store or log in to our student dashboard.